A summary of commonly used ShipStation and other shipping-related terms.

 - custom store

-A custom store is a store connected to ShipStation that was custom built by an developer according to ShipStation's Custom Store Development Guide.
+A custom store is a store connected to ShipStation that a developer custom built according to ShipStation's Custom Store Development Guide.

 - custom view

-A custom view is a set of enabled filters and page layout selections in your Orders and Shipping (V3 only) tabs that you can save for future use.
+A custom view is a set of enabled filters and page layout selections in your Orders and Shipments tabs that you can save for future use.

 - delivery notification